-Educational assessment occurs at several levels and through a variety of processes.
-The Office of Institutional Effectiveness works with the Student Learning Outcomes Assessment Committee to continuously evaluate assessment documentation (self-studies, assessment plans, curriculum maps, mission statements, and other assessment reports), which are maintained in an online assessment repository.
-Assessment plans are aligned with program missions and goals.
+The assessment of educational effectiveness occurs at several levels and through a variety of processes.
+The new Office of Institutional Effectiveness works with the Student Learning Outcomes Assessment Committee to evaluate assessment documentation (self-studies, assessment plans, curriculum maps, mission statements, and other assessment reports) maintained in an online assessment repository.
 All academic units conduct a self-study on a seven-year cycle as part of the College's academic program review process.
 Each self-study culminates in an external review and plan of action that guides the work of the departments after the self-study.
+In addition, departments and programs make progress on annual assessment plans aligned with program mission and goals.

-Assessment of general education outcomes is multi-faceted.
-The CLA (Collegiate Learning Assessment) instrument has been employed to broadly assess student achievement.
-The College has paid particular attention to assessment of its writing program, most recently with studies of writing intensive syllabi and of student writing.
-Multi-year OASIS and HSI-STEM grants are focused on improving general education outcomes.
-The College will be systematically assessing the learning outcomes specified in the new Pathways general education curriculum.
+General education assessment is evolving to align with the new curricular structure adopted in 2013.
+The College has paid particular attention to assessment of writing, most recently with studies of writing intensive syllabi and of student writing.
+Multi-year efforts such as the OASIS project and activities funded by our recent HSI-STEM grant are helping to focus efforts on improving general education outcomes in science and math.